BenWassa/Iris/README.md

 - **5 neurochemicals** per emotion with values 0-100
 - **Rich metadata**: descriptive text and emotion categories (Positive/Negative)
 - **Biologically-informed mappings**: High cortisol → stress emotions, high oxytocin → bonding emotions

+---

+## 🖼️ Visualization Modes

+- **Live API Mode:** Adjust sliders to send values to the backend and see the inferred emotion and dot update in real time.
+- **Demo/Test Mode:** Use the emotion buttons to instantly visualize any core emotion (works even if backend is offline).

+---

 ### **Core Algorithm**
 - **Cosine similarity matching** between input vector and emotion database